“In every walk with nature, one receives far more than he seeks.” John Muir

 Here are a few tips that I learned from the past year with my sons.

 I hope it helps you on your next adventure!

 Give each child their own water bottle and encourage drinking at every rest point.

-Hiking boots are unnecessary; just use sneakers and bring an extra pair of socks.
+Hiking boots are great but if you cannot afford them, go for non-skid shoes and an extra pair of socks.